 - The CRA may authorize a reassessment or redetermination for an individual beyond the normal reassessment period where the adjustment would result in a refund or a reduction in an amount payable by the individual.

 - The CRA may waive or cancel all or any portion of any penalty or interest otherwise payable under the Act by a taxpayer.
 In general terms, this relief is available to taxpayers who come forward “voluntarily” to report past errors or omissions before an enforcement action has taken place.
 For more information, see the Voluntary Disclosure Program‘s page on the CRA’s website.

-When asking for taxpayer relief, a taxpayer should put forward a strong case with all supporting documentation.
+When asking for taxpayer relief, you should put forward a strong case with all supporting documentation.
 The CRA generally allows taxpayer relief applications only exceptionally and only if all the requirements published in their guidelines have been met.
-For matters that are especially sensitive, such as the Voluntary Disclosure Program, it is advisable to consult a tax professional.
+For matters that are especially sensitive, such as the Voluntary Disclosure Program, it is advisable to consult a tax lawyer.